How to Go Vegan | Step 1 Go Meat Free

 Who doesn’t love Sunday Roasts?
 The whole family gathered together to enjoy a meal together.
 Well, guess what?
 You can still do this one meat free.
 There are a number of meat free roasts on the market (although they can be a little expensive) or you can make your own.
 Two of our favourites are the Sweet Mustard Glazed Roast, and the Wellington.
 Both are easy enough for a weekly meal, but fancy enough to serve as a centrepiece to your holiday celebrations.

-Unfortunately pork is another tricky one to substitute.
-You can use marinated jackfruit to make a really delicious pulled pork.
+If you’re after a pulled pork substitutue, then marinated jackfruit works really well.
 I just use tinned jackfruit from the international foods section of the supermarket, and let it marinate in bbq sauce overnight.
 You can also get premarinated jackfruit in variety of flavours.
 We find it works really well in burgers and on pizzas.

 I find that you can generally use the chicken replacement options for pork as well.
 They don’t taste exactly the same, but you can use the extra flavours in the dish to get the general idea.
 I find that ingredients like dijon mustard, maple syrup, fennel and sage make recipes feel more pork-like.